-1. Conrad Darr mentioned the presence of "never ending springs" in his advertisement of Darrtown propery (see Journal News article)
+1. Conrad Darr cited presence of "never ending springs" when advertising the Darrtown property (see Journal News article).

 2. The growing of willows (which require plenty of water) is mentioned in the two following quotations, from the Butler County OHGenWeb Project page / Milford Township: pages 562-574.

 (a) "Dr. WYMAN, from New York, introduced the common domestic willow at Darrtown about 1845, five years after his arrival.